ajp619/katapult/README.md

 ## Description

-As a data scientist, it would be nice to be able to work in an isolated environment for each of our projects that is easily portable from your laptop to any network infrastructure.

-Katapult provides a single container that has the following tools:
+Katapult creates an isolated environment for each project that is easily portable from your laptop to any network infrastructure.
+It provides a single container that has the following tools:

 * [JupyterHub](https://jupyter.org/hub): Explore data, prototype transformations
   and models, and make publishable reports.